rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/04_lecture.md

 #WAPT-notes

+---
+### what we'll learn
+1) what are cookies
+2) usecase of cookies
+3) how to manipulate cookies with practical

+### Platform used
+- tryhackme.com

 ### Overview
 - This Topic is vv imp for session management⭐
 - whatever attacks are done without cookies are rare
 - Cookies most important for session management ⭐

-### what we'll learn
-1) what are cookies
-2) usecase of cookies
-3) how to manipulate cookies with practical

 ---